 - Average man: Around 1-2 pounds of muscle per month

 - Average woman: Around 1 pound of muscle per month.

 Basically, not that much!
 If you’re gaining weight quicker than that, it is most likely down to fat or water retention, which is to be expected.
 It’s very hard – some would say impossible – to put on muscle without putting on some fat as well, unless you are a beginner.

 My point here is that, no matter how hard you work, you’re not suddenly going to gain huge muscles overnight, or even over months.
-It’s a long process and one of the hardest exercises you will have to do, will be exercising patience with the process.
+It’s a long process and one of your hardest workouts will be exercising patience with the process.
 So get practicing!